Cost of Solar Panels in Arizona: Complete 2025 Pricing Guide

 • Current rate: 30% of total system cost

-• Applies to: Equipment, installation, and permitting costs
+• Applies to: Equipment, installation, permitting costs, and structural reinforcement

 • Carryover: Unused credits roll to subsequent tax years